BLOG

 3. Consider providing an additional layer of encryption beyond any default encryption mechanisms provided by the operating system

-Typically, when a mobile application is designed, the data is exchanged in a client-server fashion.
-When this data is exchanged it can traverse both a carrier network and the internet.
-For sensitive data, if the application is coded poorly, threat agents can use techniques to view this sensitive data while it is in the mode of travel.
-Obviously, you would not want sensitive information like passwords, credit card numbers, or other sensitive data traveling without some sort of encryption, generally HTTPS.
-To handle HTTPS correctly, you must also learn to code options around certificates in your mobile applications.
+Typically, when a mobile application is designed, data is exchanged in a client-server fashion.
+This data can traverse both a carrier network and the Internet.
+For sensitive data, if the application is coded poorly, threat agents can use techniques to view it while it is in the mode of travel.

 1. Are all connections, not just ones to servers you own, properly encrypted?